aristath/edd-remote-installer/README.md

 ## A Word of CAUTION

 This plugin is still at an early stage in its development and needs a lot of things to be fixed.
 This is for the time being a proof of concept and an invitation to collaborate and build a kick-ass installer for our EDD-based stores.

+Themes installation currently does not work, but plugins are fully operational.